Types of Indian Railways Trains

 Kolkata Local Trains

-The Kolkata Suburban Railway is a commuter rail system that operates almost 1500 train services and serves more than 3.5 million passengers on daily basis.
+The Kolkata Suburban Railway is a commuter rail system that operates almost 1500 train services and serves more than 3.5 million passengers on a daily basis.
 Kolkata Local Trains serves the metropolitan area of the city and is the largest railway network in India.

 Hyderabad MMTS